peter/awesome-type-check/README.md

 Runtime type checks / schema validation for JavaScript objects and values.

+This library generates types that are on a JSON schema data format and this makes the types easy to parse and generate documentation from.
+You can use a JSON schema validator like [ajv](https://github.com/epoberezkin/ajv) to validate the types if you like but this library has validation logic built in (with a subset of the JSON schema rules).

+This library basically provides:

+* A thin layer of functions that provide syntactic sugar on top of JSON schema
+* Extensions to JSON schema - essentially the addition of a `validate` function - that allows us to do typeof/instanceof checks as well as any custom validation that we need for our types.
+JSON schema is great for validating JSON data but JSON data only has six different types (object, array, string, number, boolean, and null).
+In JavaScript we typically need to validate more types and this library aims to help with that.

 ## Use Cases for this Library

 * Form and model validation